ecurry15/CF-Azuki-Dead-in-the-Water/README.md

 **Finding**: the attacker used the `ls --color=auto -la /backups/` command followed by `find /backups -name *.tar.gz` at `2025-11-25T05:47:51.749736Z`

 **Thoughts**:  The `ls` command in Linux is used to list the contents of a directory.
 I first wanted to see if and where it was used.
-The `find` command in Linux is used to search for files in a directory.
+The `find` command in Linux is used to search for specific files in a directory.
 I combined it with the string `backups` to see if the attacker tried to find files in a backups directory.

 **KQL Queries**:
 ```